-Not all that long ago, most guitar enthusiasts would balk at the idea of buying an instrument online.
-While it’s true, getting a feel for what you like is nice, the necessity to do so has decreased significantly in recent years, thanks to easy return policies, and improved guitar manufacturing processes.
+Not all that long ago, the thought of buying a guitar online would have been almost unthinkable.
+Most guitar enthusiasts at the time believed you absolutely had to buy in person.
+While it’s true that getting a feel for what you like is nice, the need to do so has decreased significantly in recent years, thanks to easy return policies and improved guitar manufacturing processes.

-Now, the convenience of online shopping reigns supreme, and this is a big deal if you don’t happen to live near to a music store or guitar retailer.
-If you’re planning to buy a guitar online for the first time, though, you might be wondering which is the best website to buy a guitar from?
+Now, the convenience of online shopping reigns supreme.
+This is a big deal if you don’t happen to live near a music store or guitar retailer.
+If you’re planning to purchase online for the first time, though, you might be wondering which is the best website to buy a guitar from?

 Should you play it safe with big names like Sweetwater or Guitar Center, or should you try and snatch a bargain on an auction site like eBay?
-In this KillerGuitarRigs Guide, we’ll be taking a look at the biggest online guitar retailers, and the pros and cons of buying from each.
+In this KillerGuitarRigs Guide, we’ll take a look at the biggest online guitar retailers and the pros and cons of buying from each.